 Clergy and Leaders

-Br.
-Alex joined Saint Andrew’s in 2025 after graduating from Virginia Theological Seminary in May.
-He serves as the part-time Vicar here, and serves as the part-time Assistant for Intergenerational Ministry at St. Philip’s in the Hills, Episcopal Church.
-He is currently ordained a Deacon and will be ordained a Priest on August 23, 2025.
+Fr.
+Alex joined Saint Andrew’s in June of 2025 after graduating from Virginia Theological Seminary with his M.Div. in May.
+He serves as the part-time Vicar here, and as the part-time Assistant for Intergenerational Ministries at St. Philip’s in the Hills.

-Br.
-Alex was born in Arizona, but moved to Michigan in early childhood.
-He graduated from Hope College with a B.S. in Biology in 2016 and earned an M.S. in Integrative Systems Biology from the University of Pittsburgh in 2019.
+He graduated from Hope College with a B.S. in Biology in 2016 and earned an M.S. in Integrative Systems Biology from the University of Pittsburgh in 2019 studying neuroscience.

-He attended Virginia Theological Seminary in Alexandria, Virginia in 2022 and while in Va, met his now husband, also named Alex!
-When not working, Br.
-Alex and his husband, Alex Martinez, enjoy cooking tasty and new types of food from around the world, going on walks, spending time with friends, and listening to music.
+While in Virginia during seminary, he met his now husband, also named Alex!
+When not working, Fr.
+Alex and his husband, Alex Martinez (and their tuxedo-cat Nero) enjoy cooking food from around the world, going on walks, spending time with friends, and listening to music.

 Rev. Mary Robinson White